 Abraham Foxman, the pro-abortion, head of the ADL, recently proclaimed Our Lord Jesus Christ the King to be unAmerican.
 Religion, specifically Rick Santorum’s Catholic religion, has no place in American politics, according to Mr. Foxman.
 In a confused statement, the ADL proclaimed that “Senator Santorum’s remark comparing himself to a ‘Jesus candidate’ was inappropriate and exclusionary.”
+The organization went on to defend the religious rights of candidates, within certain poorly defined limits:

 The League has long maintained that candidates should feel comfortable explaining their religious convictions to voters, but that there is a point at which an emphasis on religion in a political campaign becomes inappropriate and even unsettling.
 [Emphasis mine.]